ghiscoding/slickgrid-universal/README.md

 3. Build

-To get started you must run (also once) an initial TS build so that all necessary `dist` are created for all the packages to work together.
+To get started you must run (also once) an initial TS build so that all necessary `dist` are created for all the Lerna packages to work together.
 ```bash
 yarn run build